-- The passport is made up of 28 Core Proficiencies plus Vascular Access Device proficiencies. - Within the Core Proficiencies there are 4 Methods of Preparation and 4 Methods of Administration proficiencies - Core proficiencies are compulsory with the exception of the Methods of Preparation and Methods of Administration proficiencies, where not all of them are required to achieve the IV Therapy Passport.
-The HCP must make a choice: - o at least one Method of Preparation and one Method of Administration proficiency must be selected as a minimum, but all proficiencies that are relevant and required for your role must be achieved.
-For some HCP's this will be all of them - There is a choice of Vascular Access Device proficiencies; at least one must be selected but all those relevant and required for your role - These choices enable the passport to be specific and relevant to the HCP's role - The minimum requirement for pre-registration students is one method of preparation proficiency, one method of administration proficiency and one vascular access device proficiency - Please note, the HCP is only considered proficient in those skills for which the proficiencies are achieved and recorded - As the HCP's role changes, the passport can be revisited, and additional proficiencies can be completed
+The passport is made up of 28 core proficiencies plus vascular access device proficiencies.

+Within the core proficiencies there are 4 methods of preparation and 4 methods of administration proficiencies.
+Core proficiencies are compulsory with the exception of the methods of preparation and methods of administration proficiencies, where not all of them are required to achieve the IV Therapy Passport.
+The HCP must make a choice which must include:
-Assessment

-- Complete at least one supervised practice before proceeding to final assessment.
-There are additional optional opportunities for supervised practice within the core proficiencies which should be used to ensure practice reaches the required standard before the final assessment - Refer to the Guidance Notes for Assessors and Learners prior to assessment.
-These are located in the appendix of this document. - Proficiency is assessed by 'Achieved' or 'Not Achieved' - For each assessment episode, record the date, rating and the assessor's signature - HCP's are expected to demonstrate accessing medicine guidance and reference material during preparation - HCP's are expected to use calculators and refer to formulae to perform drug calculations - If proficiency is 'Not Achieved' during supervised practice, please use the Record of Action Planning pages to plan development according to learning needs - Ensure proficiency reaches 'Achieved' during supervised practice before completing a final assessment - If 'Not Achieved' is reached during final assessment, use the Record of Action Planning to identify where further development is needed and ensure clear communication with the line manager to support ongoing development
+- at least one method of preparation proficiency; - at least one method of administration proficiency; - all proficiencies that are relevant and required for your role for some HCP's this will be all of them.

+There is a choice of vascular access device proficiencies.
+The HCP must make a choice which must include:

+- at least one venous access device proficiency; - all venous access device proficiencies relevant and required for your role.

+These choices should be discussed with the educational supervisor and recorded in the 'learning and assessment plan' prior to beginning supervised practice.
+This enables the passport to be specific and relevant to the HCP's role.

+The minimum requirement for pre-registration students is one method of preparation proficiency, one method of administration proficiency and one vascular access device proficiency

+Please note, the HCP is only considered proficient in those skills for which the proficiencies are achieved and recorded.
+As the HCP's role changes, the passport can be revisited, and additional proficiencies can be completed

-Proficiencies which the HCP select according to their role are listed in the Learning and Assessment Plan below.
+Proficiencies which the HCP select according to their role are listed in the 'Learning and assessment plan' on page 9.

+Learning and assessment plan

-Learning and Assessment Plan Use this table to plan your learning and assessment with your educational supervisor:
+Use this list of optional proficiencies to identify and plan your learning and assessment with your educational supervisor.
+Select those that are relevant to your role: